 In online processes, it is common to send data to and retrieve data from a server.
 That data is often exchanged in JSON format.
 JSON is short for JavaScript Object Notation.
-It is a way to store inform-
+It is a way to store information in a structured and easy-to-read format.
+It is often referred to as "XML without nodes" and it is designed for exchanging data.